Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

 Interestingly, the components of the 120 vectors have phases $\phi$ which take values in a small set only,

 where $\tan \alpha =2.$ This result\footnote{Such a restricted set of phases also occurs for other members of the Di\c{t}\u{a} family.
 For example, all 48 vectors MU with the pair $\{I,D(1/8)\}$ have phases limited to the set $\phi_{D} \cup \{\pm \beta \} $ where $\tan \beta =3$.} agrees with the one obtained by Bengtsson et al. \cite{bengtsson+07} (note, however, that the descriptions given in the last two entries of the list in their Sec.
 7 must be swapped).
 What is more, our approach \emph{proves} that these authors have been able to identify \emph{all} vectors MU with the pair $\{I,D_0\}$ by means of their ansatz for the form of MU vectors.
-In fact, the values of $N_{t}$ and $N_{p}$ in Table \ref{res:special} given for $D_0$ are \emph{exact}, not upper bounds, since the phases of the MU states $\ket{v}$ are known in closed form.
+In fact, the value of $N_{t}$ in Table \ref{res:special} given for $D_0$ is \emph{exact}, not an upper bound since the phases of the MU states $\ket{v}$ are known in closed form.

-The \emph{circulant} matrix $C$ permits only 38 MU vectors, none of which are MU with respect to each other, $N_p=0$, and none of their subsets forms a MU basis as $N_t=0$.